 Identifying the potential signs of fraud is crucial for small business owners to protect their operations and finances.

+Wondering how to prevent online fraud in small business?
 Fraud protection for businesses typically includes several proactive measures and strategies to mitigate the potential risk of fraudulent activities.
 It may involve risk assessment, internal controls, employee training, background checks, audits, cybersecurity measures, and vendor due diligence.

 Hackers use sophisticated programs that can run through many different versions of a single password in seconds.
 In other words, they have the tools to easily guess your passwords and access your accounts.

 That's why many websites prompt you to create a strong password of at least eight characters, including at least one capitalization and one special character (for example, “P0r$che9!!").
 If you're struggling to come up with a secure password, you can also use a strong password generator to help.
+Request all of your employees change each of their passwords quarterly.
+Keep a list of employee passwords so the owner of the company always has access to all accounts.

 Train employees to spot phishing emails and fraudulent messages.
 For example, phishing emails might ask you to update your payment details for a certain site or submit your information to receive a government refund.